kristapsdz/dev_sec_flops/README.md

 This is a repository for an analysis and survey of source code sandboxing.
 It's still in progress.

-*Please don't post this repository for broader consumption until it's ready, thank you!*  However, if you want to contribute attestations or sandbox systems, please do.

 An **attestation** means that you or someone you know has used a software sandbox (e.g., [pledge](https://man.openbsd.org/pledge)) in your software.
 This means that you or they personally interfaced with the sandbox or made a